-The Email Input Web Control can be used to capture email addresses.
-The email input value also will evaluate to null if an invalid email is not entered.
+The Email Input Web Control captures email addresses.
+The email input value also evaluates to null if an invalid email is entered.
 This can help with building out a validation experience.

 The text that is displayed in the input’s box before the user starts typing.

-This component has style Variants for the following states:
+The control Variants have styles for the following states:

 Triggers when the user leaves the input field.
 That is, when changing the focus from the field to some other part of the application.